 - Crowns or dental caps: When you lose a substantial portion of a tooth, that might mean your dentist must file away what is remaining of the tooth and apply a dental cap or crown.
 These caps and crowns are designed to improve aesthetic appearance, preserve function, and protect the tooth.

 - Dental veneers: If you chip one of your front teeth, your dentist might use dental veneers to make it look flawless and healthy.
-These veneers are made from a tooth-colored composite or porcelain that is customized and created in a lab to match a patient’s needs.
+These veneers are made from a tooth-colored composite or porcelain customized and created in a lab to match a patient’s needs.

-- Root canal: When there is a severe chip in a tooth, that could expose blood vessels and nerves.
+- Root canal: When there is a severe chip in a tooth, it could expose blood vessels and nerves.
 As a result of that exposure, bacteria can enter the tooth and cause infection.
 Under these circumstances, your dentist or endodontist must save the tooth by performing a root canal.

-About Minor Ways for Treating a Chipped Tooth
+Minor Ways for Treating a Chipped Tooth

 How to Prevent a Chipped Tooth

-- Avoid chewing on hard candies or ice cubes
+- Avoid chewing on hard candies or ice cubes.

-- Use a nightguard if you grind your teeth while sleeping
+- Use a nightguard if you grind your teeth while sleeping.

-- Strengthen your tooth’s enamel by using remineralizing gels as part of your oral hygiene routine
+- Strengthen your tooth’s enamel by using remineralizing gels as part of your oral hygiene routine.

-- Avoid eating foods that are high in acid, starch, or sugar to prevent enamel erosion
+- Avoid eating foods that are high in acid, starch, or sugar to prevent enamel erosion.

 Do you have concerns about your dentist treating a chipped tooth?
 Are you worried that you are not visiting your dentist soon enough?
 No one should have to experience these worries without the best support.
 Now is the time to contact Splendid Dental Woodlands at 832.365.4190 to help alleviate those concerns and learn what we can do to help.